omadoyeabraham/rust-app/README.md

 ## Accessing the speculos emulator UI

 You can access the speculos emulator using a vnc server.
-Download [VNC Viewer](https://www.realvnc.com/en/connect/download/vnc/) and connect to the vnc server running on [localhost:8100](http://localhost:8100)
+Download [VNC Viewer](https://www.realvnc.com/en/connect/download/vnc/) and connect to the vnc server using [localhost:8100](http://localhost:8100)

 ## Accessing the REST API
 You can access the test REST API used automate actions on the device on [http://localhost:5000](http://localhost:5000) .
 See [speculos docs](https://developers.ledger.com/docs/speculos/user/api/) for more information on the API specification